 Nobody likes this part.
 The Fees and billing should be clear, concise, and unarguable. $X is due on Y date.
 It should state what happens if payment is not made on time, and it should be adhered to, without fail.

 If you’re in Scenario 2, you’re just starting out and you’re getting your ducks in a row, writing down your fee structure can feel dirty when you create your first software consulting agreement.
-You may even feel like you’re being mean by sounding demanding.
 Remember this: The COO in Scenario 1... they’ve already done this.
 It’s not personal.
 They know that engaging with a Software Consultancy costs money.
 It is no surprise.
 Indeed, they’d be surprised if this section was not clear and concise.

 Building Trust: Effective Software Consulting Agreements